VictorZelenin/IWMY/backend/README.md

 | ----------------- | ----------------- | ------------------- |
 | Event | Event | Yes |

+Saves the Event object passed to the method to the backend database.
+Used for overwriting some properties of the existing event.
+The event must already exist in the backend database.
+(The unique events are destinguished by `organizerEmail` and `time` properties.)

+Produces an array of 1 Event object, the same which was passed to the method.

 #### /events/delete

 | Consumes array of | Produces array of | Basic Authorization |
 | ----------------- | ----------------- | ------------------- |
 | Event | Event | Yes |

+Removes the event, defined by field values `organizerEmail` and `time` of the Event object passed to the method, to the backend database.
+Other fields on the Event object passed to the method are ignored

+Produces an empty array if the event was deleted, or the array of 1 Event object, the same which was passed to the method, if no such event existed in the backend database.

 #### /events/set/unactual